Holiday season defines winners and losers in retail

 If shoppers pull back, analysts say that the healthy retailers will face some pressure to get them to spend.
 But for the already struggling chains that have been in a slump despite a strong economy, their prospects will become even worse.

 “If you are sitting in the mall and you are watching all the stores closing around you, it has to be disheartening,” said Ken Perkins, president of Retail Metrics, a retail research firm.
-“But there are a handful of big box stores that will be able weather any downturn.
+“But there are a handful of big box stores that will be able to weather any downturn.
 They have the capital to pick up market share as others struggle.”

 Here’s a closer look at the winners and losers: